-With the high costs of higher education, one of the most important decisions you’ll make in planning for college is how to pay for school.
-You can borrow the money you need, but there are several different types of student loans to choose from — each of which comes with several pros and cons.
+One of the most important decisions you’ll make in planning for college is how to pay for school.
+You can borrow money, but there are several different types of student loans to choose from — each of which comes with its own pros and cons.

 Types of federal student loans

 While there are many ways to pay for college, federal student loans are one of the most common.
 Not only do these loans offer flexible payment options, but they can also feature reasonable interest rates.

 The federal Direct Loan Program offers a few loan types, each with their own perks.

 Direct Subsidized Loans are available to undergraduate students who have demonstrated financial need.
 These loans do not accrue interest while the borrower is in school, during the six-month grace period or during any period of deferment afterward.